 Where to Stay in Tara National Park

-Most of the listings above are full fledged apartments with kitchen, living room and toilets.
+Most of the listings above are full-fledged apartments with kitchens, living rooms, and toilets.

 One of our favorite things about traveling in Serbia was that it was very easy (and affordable) to find full apartments for a day or two, instead of just regular rooms.
 Because of this, we always had the flexibility of making our own meals instead of eating every meal outside.

 We have traveled a lot in the Balkans and Tara National Park was definitely our favourite place.
 For us the combination of gorges, the clear Zaovine Lake, viewpoints, and mountains made us fall in love with this place.
 Moreover, the lack of crowds and the lack of information on the internet added a touch of mystery so it felt like a wonderland.

 So, if you like to visit natural paradises like we do that aren’t so well known then you’d absolutely love this amazing national park in Serbia.